 Industry-wide factors that impact the Company include the acceptance by large corporations of the outsourcing of key business functions such as freight, utility and telecommunication payment and audit.
 The benefits that can be achieved by outsourcing transaction processing and the management information generated by Cass' systems can be influenced by factors such as the competitive pressures within industries to improve profitability, the general level of transportation costs, deregulation of energy costs and consolidation of telecommunication providers.
-Economic factors that impact the Company include the general level of economic activity that can affect the volume and size of invoices processed, the ability to hire and retain qualified staff and the growth and quality of our loan portfolio.
+Economic factors that impact the Company include the general level of economic activity that can affect the volume and size of invoices processed, the ability to hire and retain qualified staff and the growth and quality of the Company's loan portfolio.
 The general level of interest rates has a significant effect on the revenue of the Company.
 Finally, the general fiscal condition of the counties and municipalities that can benefit from GEMS' enterprise software can impact licenses sold and related revenue.

 Currently, management views Cass' most significant opportunity as the continued expansion of its payment and information processing service offerings and customer base.
 Management intends to accomplish this by maintaining the Company's lead in applied technology, which, when combined with the security and processing controls of the Bank, makes Cass unique in the industry.
 This trend has been positive over the past years and management anticipates that this should continue through 2005.
 The low level of interest rates has had a significant negative impact on net income over the past few years.
-The general level of interest rates, began to increase during 2004 and this has had a positive effect on net interest income and net earnings should continue.
+The general level of interest rates, particularly short term interest rates, began to increase during 2004 and this has had a positive effect on net interest income.
+If these rates continue to rise, this positive impact on net interest income and net earnings should continue.
 Management had been pleased prior to 2004 with the growth in revenue generated by GEMS.
 However, during 2004 the sales of new systems declined sharply due mainly to a sluggish marketplace.
-In the Second Quarter and First Half of 2005, revenues for GEMS increased 69% or \$786,000 and 56% or \$1,287,000, respectively.
+In the three-month and nine month periods ended September 30, 2005, revenues for GEMS increased 16% or \$225,000 and 40% or \$1,512,000, respectively.
 The Company continues to invest in GEMS through system improvements and product enhancements and anticipates that the remainder of 2005 should continue to reflect improved results.